 We recommend that your deployment model use wireless auto-anchor mobility (also called guest tunneling), where guest traffic is tunneled through the anchor controller.
 This model requires the controller to be in the DMZ.

 This document describes a high-level recommendation; it does not discuss the different wireless models.
-For more information about wireless design and WLC auto anchor, see the following sections in the How To: Universal Wireless Controller (WLC) Configuration for ISE.
+For more information about wireless design and WLC auto anchor, see wireless design guides:

 Because of the caveat specified in CSCul83594, you cannot enable RADIUS accounting on two WLCs.
 Both WLCs sending accounting start and stop messages with different session IDs, will confuse ISE.
 When this occurs, an "Error 500" message is displayed to end users (typically, when they are redirected to the ISE portal).
 This issue occurs on a per WLAN basis.
 If you have other WLANs that are not using ISE services, this issue might not occur.
 The issue lies with the new simplified configuration check box on the WLC named “Apply Cisco ISE Default Settings”.
 When enabling the check box, it automatically configures an authentication server and an accounting server with the same IP and settings.
 The same settings are ported to the WLAN configuration too.
 The problem occurs when you configure enable the checkbox on both WLCs.
 Accounting needs to be configured on the foreign controller.